Top 6 Spots for Winter Hiking in Vancouver

 Don't miss the Chief Overlook viewing platform on the Panorama Trail.
 Photo: Sea to Sky Gondola

-Ride the Sea to Sky Gondola up to a winter wonderland in Squamish about 1 hour north of Vancouver.
 Don't miss their signature hike, the Panorama Trail.
-The 1.3 km loop takes 30 to 60 minutes and visits a lofty viewing platform with an incredible view of Howe Sound and the surrounding mountains.
-You can rent spikes or snowshoes at the top of the gondola to give you better grip on the snowy trail.
+The 1.3 km loop takes 30 to 60 minutes and includes a lofty viewing platform offering incredible views of Howe Sound and the surrounding mountains.
+You can rent spikes or snowshoes at the top of the gondola to give you a better grip on the snowy trail.

 Snow-Free Hikes with Winter Views